Rule of Law

 In June 2022, NSSF appealed the lower court’s decision to the United States Court of Appeals for the Second Circuit, where CAC filed an amicus brief urging the court to affirm.

-In light of this history and precedent, there is no basis for invalidating Section 898.
+Our brief argued that, in light of this history and precedent, there is no basis for invalidating Section 898.
 The statute treats gun industry members even-handedly based on their conduct, not their location.
 It does not put New York in competition with any other state because it does not discriminate against other states’ commerce or favor local economic interests.
 Section 898’s clear purpose and effect—to ensure gun industry members take steps to mitigate the misuse of firearms in New York—is wholly unrelated to economic protectionism.
-Therefore, there is no basis for striking the law down, and the Second Circuit Court should affirm the decision of the lower court.
+In sum, our brief explained that there is no basis for striking the law down and urged the Second Circuit Court to affirm the decision of the lower court.

 Case Timeline